 The main floor laundry room (top) in a 4-bedroom Craftsman style luxury home is just a door away from the kitchen and the Great Room, as shown in the floor layout above (Plan #163-1027).

 Who wants to hear vibrating sounds emanating from the machines when you’re reading, studying – or trying to sleep?
 Yes, new and improved washing machines and dryers can minimize the vibration, but they cannot eliminate the noise completely.
 This is another reason to have a laundry room on the main-level floor plan where you can throw in a load at any time – without disturbing the household, weekend guests, and relatives.

-Whether budget is no problem – or limited – any homeowner will appreciate some of the savings in installing a laundry room on the main floor.
-Just consider not incurring additional plumbing cost to bring water and drain lines to the second floor; insulation costs to neutralize the noise from the machines; or structural costs to reinforce the floors if the joists cant withstand the vibrations.
+Whether the budget is no problem – or limited – any homeowner will appreciate some of the savings in installing a laundry room on the main floor.
+Just consider not incurring additional plumbing costs to bring water and drain lines to the second floor; insulation costs to neutralize the noise from the machines; or structural costs to reinforce the floors if the joists cant withstand the vibrations.
 Bottom line: a lower budget may win over the idea of having the laundry room on the second floor.